 How to Choose the Right Paddle

 Besides just considering which SUP paddle material might suit you best, you also have to take the following considerations into mind when selecting a paddle for you.
-If you need to fully outfit yourself for paddle boarding, we have some gear recommendations in our complete beginners guide, including paddles.

 Not all paddles have the same blade angle.
 The offset is this angle’s degree.
 It starts at the shaft and goes to the blade.
 Depending on the angle, the blade may have more verticality or less.
 This plays a role in your stroke power.